 The private key is used to decrypt any message that was encrypted using the public key.
 You can share your public key with the world, allowing anyone to send you a secure message that only you can decrypt using your private key.
 The private key can also be protected with a password as an extra layer of protection (recommended).

 You should never, ever share your private key (or password) with anyone or share it online.
 Also, be sure to keep it in a safe place.
 If you lose your private key, you won't be able to read encrypted messages with your public key.

 Some browser plugins, like Mailvelope, detect encrypted messages on web pages and automatically decrypt them for you.
 There are also plugins for email clients like Outlook for easy email encryption and decryption.

 Add your public key to URIports

 Got your public key?
 Great!
 Just log in to URIports and go to your settings (1).
-Hit the DMARC failure reports encryption button in the Security section (2) and you can paste your key.
+Then, hit the DMARC failure reports encryption button in the Security section (2), and you can paste your key.
 We'll check that the key is correct and save it to your account.
 From now on, new failure reports will automatically be encrypted.

 Thank you for using URIports.